Gauged permutation invariant matrix quantum mechanics: Partition functions

 \section{Introduction}

-Permutation invariant matrix models with Gaussian action have been classified and applied to the statistical analysis of ensembles of matrices representing real-world data \cite{LMT,PIGMM,PIG2MM,HSLNF,PIGMFC}.
+Following the long tradition of diverse applications of traditional matrix models with continuous symmetries to real world data ranging across nuclear physics, condensed matter physics and statistical finance (see e.g. \cite{Wigner,RMT-Quantum,EdelWang}), permutation invariant matrix models with Gaussian action have been classified and applied to the statistical analysis of ensembles of matrices representing real-world data \cite{LMT,PIGMM,PIG2MM,HSLNF,PIGMFC}.
 Permutation invariant sectors of quantum mechanical systems with matrix degrees of freedom have been characterised using partition algebras and solvable models have been described \cite{PIMQM} by adapting techniques based on Schur-Weyl duality for matrix systems with continuous symmetries \cite{CJR,KR,BHR,dMK1}.
+The development of these quantum systems is motivated by the search for similarities in the physics between models with permutation symmetry and those models which have known holographic duals such as \cite{bfss,bmn}.
+This can inform the search for holographic duals of matrix quantum mechanics models with finite group symmetries.
 In \cite{GPIMQM-PI} permutation invariance in matrix quantum mechanics has been realised as a gauge symmetry.
 The path integral has been described as a limit of a lattice construction and, for the case of the matrix harmonic oscillator, the Molien-Weyl formula for invariants has been obtained from the path integral.